A toast with code! A Hacktoberfest experience from Toronto

 ④ Review and make corrections as necessary

-When you submit a PR, you may receive a review from the project administrator (maintainer).
+When you submit a pull request (PR), you may receive a review from the project manager (maintainer).

-If you receive a comment such as "I'd like you to fix this a little," simply respond politely and resubmit.
+If you receive comments such as "Please fix this a little," simply respond politely and resubmit.

-Don't be disheartened if your PR is rejected along the way!
-That's also a learning experience.
-In fact, it's "proof that you're growing."
-One of the things
+Don't get discouraged if your PR is rejected midway through!
+That's also part of the learning process.
+In fact, it's a sign that you're growing.

 Try participating in real life

-The first time I participated in Hacktoberfest was when I was studying programming at Seneca College in Canada.
-At the time, I was taking a class called "OSD600 (Open Source Development)," and participating in Hacktoberfest was required as part of the class.
+My first experience at Hacktoberfest was when I was studying programming at Seneca College in Canada.
+At the time, I was taking a class called "OSD600 (Open Source Development)," and participation in Hacktoberfest was a required part of the course.
+I

-I was able to get my code merged even though I had no knowledge of what open source was, but I remember it was very difficult.
+was able to get my code merged even though I had absolutely no knowledge of what open source was, but I remember it being very difficult.

 Having actually participated, the following points were particularly memorable:

-Even when an issue is labeled "good first issue," I often find that it requires more specialized background knowledge than I expected, or that the issue explanation is difficult to understand in English.
+Even issues labeled "good first issue" often require more specialized background knowledge than expected, or the issue description is difficult to understand because it's in English.
+What

-In such cases, relatively simple tasks like document revision and translation proved useful.
-By working on such issues first, I was able to get used to the project flow and review culture, which gradually gave me the confidence that "I could do it too."
+helped in those situations were relatively simple tasks such as document revisions and translations.
+By starting with these kinds of issues, I was able to get used to the project flow and review culture, which gradually led to the confidence that "I can do this too."

-✅I realized how important the ability to read other people's code is.
+✅ I realized how truly important the ability to read other people's code is.

-In order to send a PR, you first need to have a solid understanding of existing code.
-This took longer than I expected.
+To submit a PR, you first need to thoroughly understand the existing code.
+This took much longer than I expected.

-I spent far more time reading existing code than writing new code myself - this was a big difference from school assignments.
+I spent overwhelmingly more time reading existing code than writing new code myself - this was a major difference from school assignments.

-However, I later strongly realized that this "ability to read code" is actually a skill that is truly needed in the real world.
+But I later strongly realized that this "ability to read code" is actually the skill that is truly needed in the real world.

 ✅Even the smallest contribution can boost your confidence.

-The joy I felt when my PR was successfully merged was indescribable.
+The joy I felt when my pull request was successfully merged was indescribable.

-Even correcting a small spelling mistake means I've contributed to developers all over the world.
+Even correcting a small spelling mistake means "contributing to developers around the world."

-The experience of having my first PR merged also motivated me to study programming!
+The experience of having my first pull request merged motivated me to study programming!

 ✍️ My PR Experience

-I actually recorded my first PR in this blog post:
+: I've documented my first PR submission in this blog post:

 🔗 Hacktoberfest 2021!
 My first contribution